The Carlton Hotel: Atascadero’s Historic Boutique Hotel

 Disclosure: This hotel was provided free of charge; all opinions are my own.

-The Carlton Hotel in Atascadero is a historic luxury hotel that opened in the late 1920’s.
+The Carlton Hotel in Atascadero is a historic luxury hotel that opened in the late 1920s.
 I got a chance to stay there recently, and it is a beautiful spot to stay in the small Central Coast town.
-I would told it is the most popular hotel in the city, as people love the quaint charm and history it provides.
-It is within walking distance of many of the downtown restaurants, has a lovely courtyard on the balcony and a restaurant that is currently undergoing renovations.
+I would told it is the most famous hotel in the city, as people love the quaint charm and history it provides.
+It is within walking distance of many of the downtown restaurants, has a lovely courtyard on the second floor and a restaurant that is currently undergoing renovations.
 Here is all the information so you can check it out yourself.